Yoga can be for everyone! So namastay-at-home and practice yoga with our helpful beginners guide.

 5. Lose your Expectations

 Just like expecting your yoga practice at home to be like a world-class lesson, you also need to release yourself from expectations of what yoga looks like, and what your body should be able to do.
 Not all yoga practices involve headstands and contortionist poses.
 Practicing yoga doesn’t have to mean you can touch your toes or do the splits.
 Understanding your own body, looking for small improvements in comfort, stretching and acceptance is much more important than aiming for final positions or goals in your practice.

 If you already have some knowledge of yoga, or prefer to do things at your own pace, don’t be afraid to head into a yoga practice without a guide.
 Perhaps set a position that you’d like to try out or put on a breathing meditation guide.
-However, if, like us, you prefer to have someone there to give you structure and purpose, the internet offers a whole world of practices to turn to.
-From at-home yoga sessions on apps like aaptiv, to the ever-growing resources on YouTube, you’ll be able to find something for you.
-Our personal favourite is Yoga With Adriene on YouTube – she has a down-to-earth and welcoming attitude, and you can divide practices between time, body part, emotional aim or follow one of her 30 day plans to get a full spectrum of practices.
+However, if like us you prefer to have someone there to give you structure and purpose, the internet offers a whole world of practices to turn to.
+From at-home yoga sessions on apps like Aaptiv, to the ever-growing resources on YouTube, you’ll be able to find something for you.
+If you’re looking for the best yoga videos on YouTube, our favourite is Yoga With Adriene – she has a down-to-earth and welcoming attitude and you can divide practices between time, body part, emotional aim or follow one of her 30-day plans to get a full spectrum of practices.

 Ultimately, as pretentious as it might seem, the aim of yoga is to know and accept your mind and body, without judgement.
 Learn to listen to your body, and don’t be afraid to make space for it where it needs help, pushed harder or even toned down.
 This all just depends on how it responds.
 Yoga is different for every single person that practices it, so take the time to learn about what you need and gain from it.